jaketclarke/census_2016/README.md

 *Make the build-the-tables bit also be database agnostic, probably by using the connection string definition option of csvkit

+*csvsql outputs decimal columns in a create statement in the form: `SA4_CODE_2016 DECIMAL NOT NULL`

+Mysql interprets DECIMAL as DECIMAL(10,0), thus this breaks the Average column on table 02 of the Census.

+This probably requires a patch to csvsql which I might do at some stage

+For the moment, this is why `monkey_patch_averages()` is there

 ### Requires

 Jupyter and Python3